 June 28, 2018 | By Peyton Sawyer

-Are you losing value time during your work day?
+Are you losing valuable time during your workday?
 Many business owners struggle with the same issue.
 If only there were a few more hours in a day, you could get so much more done.
 That is a common lament that many business owners, and just about every other person in the world, make on a daily basis.
-With so many tasks requiring your attention it is easy to fall behind.
+With so many tasks requiring your attention, it is easy to fall behind.
 The first step to resolving this issue is admitting that you may need some help

 Create a List of Tasks to Be Completed

 If you find that you need extra capital to address an item listed, don’t worry.
 There are alternative funding methods that can provide you access to the cash you need if you’re stretched thin.
-Withsmall business financing, you can almost always get the funds you need in a matter of a few days, and without the credit history a traditional bank loans requires.
+With small business funding, you can almost always get the funds you need in a matter of a few days, and without the credit history that funding from a traditional bank would require.

 Start Small and Work Your Way Up to Larger Tasks